 You're done with tracking.
 Phew.
 Feels good, doesn't it?

-To get started with a budgeting it's important to first track your income and expenses.
+To learn to live within your means, and to get started with budgeting it's important to first track your income and expenses.
 You track income in the form of net income, which means income after necessary deductions.

 You track your expenses through bank and credit card statements and receipts.

-Tracking is important so that you get an overview of where your money is going.
+Tracking is important to get an overview of where your money is going.
 You need to know this to be able to direct them where you want them to go later on, with a budget.